10 Amazing Plants for East Facing Windows

 1. Boston Fern (Nephrolepis Exaltata)

-Boston ferns are perfect plants for your east-facing window.
+Boston ferns are perfect houseplants for your east-facing window.
 You should give these evergreen beauties a chance if only for their beautiful plant texture.

 As hanging plants, the Boston fern makes a great visual addition to your windowsill plant collection.
 They have long green fluffy fronds that arch beautifully when placed in a hanging basket or elevated plant stand.